usma-eecs/cs483/Lesson 08/README.md

 ## Lesson Overview

-In this lesson, students will review course admin, course logistics, and discuss basic forensics concepts.
+In this lesson, students will explore the details of the PE32 file structure.

 ## Learning Objectives

-- Define digital forensics.
-- Discuss the role of digital forensics in expert witness testimony.
-- Explain the Daubert Standard.
-- Explain Locard Exchange Principle.
-- Discuss the observer effect.
+- PE32 File Structure

 ## Prerequisites